Mayfield and Five Ashes: 18th and 19th centuries

-During the early 18th century, Mayfield became a centre for owling - smuggling wool for brandy and silk.
+During the early 18th century, Mayfield became a centre for owling - smuggling wool in exchange for brandy and silk.
 Gabriel Tomkins was the leader of the local gang: in 1721 he was chased from Burwash to Nutley and then was arrested.
 The gang had a reputation for not using violence; and also applying their profits to the benefit of the local community, unlike many other such gangs: the Hawkhurst Gang in particular.

 The Swing Riots affected the area with army arriving on 15 November 1830.
 Some local workers were imprisoned or transported.

 With the opening of the railway line in 1880 between Hailsham and Tunbridge Wells a railway station was built to serve the village.
 On 1 September 1897, there was a railway accident on a curved section of track between Heathfield and Mayfield near Clayton Farm.
-A six-carriage train pulled by the engine Bonchurch was derailed and the driver was killed. the station closed in 1965 following the Beeching Report.
+A six-carriage train pulled by the engine Bonchurch was derailed and the driver was killed.
+The station closed in 1965 following the Beeching Report.
 The station building in Station Road is now converted to a private house and the route of the railway is now occupied by the re-routed A267 bypass of the village.

 Mayfield churches

 Both village and church are said to have been founded by the Archbishop of Canterbury, St Dunstan, in 960 CE, and there are legends surrounding his connection with the village.
 Dunstan is supposed to have become an ironworker and run a small forge next to the church.
 The legend goes that he was confronted by the devil, either making offensive remarks, or disguised as a young woman.
-He then pinched the devil's nose with the tongs.
-The devil then fled to Tunbridge Wells and doused his burnt nose with the spring water.
-Some sources note that the story happened in Glastonbury rather than Mayfield, and that Dunstan may have in fact clamped tongs around someone's nose, with the story of it being the devil added later.
+He pinched the devil's nose with the tongs; the devil then fled to Tunbridge Wells and doused his burnt nose with the spring water.
+Some sources say that the story happened in Glastonbury rather than Mayfield, and that Dunstan may have in fact clamped tongs around someone's nose, with the story of it being the devil added later.

 The Anglican church is dedicated to Dunstan.
 In 1389 much of the village and most of the church were destroyed by fire; the latter was struck by lightning in the 17th century.
 The church was subsequently rebuilt in the fifteenth century.
 The church is in a mostly Perpendicular style and has a "squat, shingled broach spire".
 Inside the church there are a number of graves made of iron for the families of Mayfield's ironmasters.

-There are three other religious buildings in Mayfield: the Roman Catholic church of St Thomas of Canterbury (in Station Road), Coggins Mill Church (a Free Church, also in Station Road), and Mayfield Baptist Chapel (on South Street).
+There are three other religious buildings in Mayfield: the Roman Catholic church of St Thomas of Canterbury (in Station Road), Colkins Mill Church (a Free Church, also in Station Road), and Mayfield Baptist Chapel (on South Street).